BrendanKeaton/ScopeLabs/README.md

 - **Primary color:** #2D8086 (teal) for a calm and inviting atmosphere
 - **Secondary color:** #171717 (black) for clear visual hierarchy
-- **Typography:** Simple, modern fonts (Atkinson Hyperlegible and Outfit) with no capital letters to reduce complexity for younger audiences.
+- **Typography:** Simple, modern fonts (Atkinson Hyperlegible and Outfit) with no capital letters, to give the platform a more fun & playful feel for younger students.

 ### User Interface